Your partner cheated on you… and it feels awful.

 They might resist or protest, but they are in no position to refuse something which you feel is necessary for your relationship to work.

-Again, if this is something you are interested in, we highly recommend the online service provided by Relationship Hero where you can connect with an expert counselor from your own home and at a time to suit you.
+Again, if this is something you are interested in, take a look at the online service provided by Relationship Hero where you can connect with an expert counselor from your own home and at a time to suit you.

 How To Tell If He/She Will Cheat Again: 10 Signs To Watch For